my-LinkedIn/pe-0345/README.md

-# Solution to Problem #345 of the Project Euler - Matrix Sum
+# Solution to Problem #345 of the Project Euler

 ```MiniZinc
 /*